 A Tall Girls Vintage Dilemma

-People in general were much smaller back in the good’ol days, we see this through the what we now call “petite” sizes, most surviving vintage dresses being a UK size 8-10 with smaller proportioning throughout, this including less fabric in the bust line, smaller arm holes, shorter sleeves and hem lengths.
-From personal experience trying on vintage dresses it can fit stunningly until you look down and see that the sweet 1950s day dress you’re wearing barely scrapes thigh length and you look slightly ridiculous.
+People, in general, were much smaller back in the good old days, we see this through the what we now call “petite” sizes, most surviving vintage dresses being a UK size 8-10 with smaller proportioning throughout, including less fabric in the bust line, smaller armholes, shorter sleeves and hem lengths.
+From personal experience trying on vintage dresses, it can fit stunningly until you look down and see that the sweet 1950s day dress you’re wearing barely scrapes thigh length and you look slightly ridiculous.

-Re styling can be a lot of fun but it definatly leads to a more modern look.
-For this 1970s blue and white maxi dress I have added knee high brown tan boots, adding warmth for this very thin but lovely dress.
-The chunky boots take away from the short length and I would pair it with a tan leather bag as well to add to the outfit.
-To look at Revival's range of bags and other accessories click here.
-It’s not only longer dresses you can restyle for extra length if you want to achieve a slightly longer length of dress, or at least the appearance of one.
+Restyling can be a lot of fun but it definitely leads to a more modern look.
+For this 1970s original blue and white maxi dress, which should be floor length, I have added knee-high brown tan boots.
+The chunky retro boots detract from the short length and I would pair it with a tan leather bag as well to add to the outfit.
+I love to browse the range of vintage bags and other accessories at Revival.

-In light summer dresses I like to wear a lace edged slip that slightly hangs below the hem of the dress giving the look of it being longer with the added edge of lace.
-This could also be achieved by sewing lace or ribbon onto to the hem of the dress in either a contrasting or complimentary colour.
-If your going somewhere fancier or you want to wow those around you why not add a petticoat! adding volume and drama to a full skirted dress, it can also help you add length as many like the look of a net or cinoline petticoat peeping out from underneath their dress.
-By using vintage or vintage reproduction undergarments you can give your outfit a far more authentic feel, check our reproduction garments out here.
+With light summer vintage dresses, I like to wear a lace-edged slip that hangs below the hem of the dress slightly giving the outfit an overall longer length.
+This could also be achieved by sewing lace or ribbon onto to the hem of the dress in either a contrasting or complementary colour.
+If you're going somewhere fancier or you want to wow those around you why not add a tulle petticoat adding volume and drama to a full-skirted 1950s dress.
+Once again if allowed to fall lower it can also help you add length plus many like the look of a net or crinoline petticoat peeping out from underneath their fifties dress.
+By using vintage or vintage reproduction undergarments you can give your outfit a far more authentic feel.

-With 1960’s mini dresses I often find them a bit too mini on me, so to battle this in the winter months I turn to very thick tights or leggings with a small nylon slip or shorts giving me more coverage and modestly.
+1960’s mini dresses are far 'too' mini for me, thankfully many have wide hems which can be let down to add extra inches.
+In the winter months, I turn to thick tights or leggings with a small nylon slip or shorts giving me more coverage and modestly.
 In summer this is repeated with white or nude tights, and longer length French knickers or summer weight slips, just in case the wind blows a bit too much.
-These little restyles meaning that you can keep the integrity of the 1960s mini dress but without risking your modesty.
-For more of our original 1960s fashion why not look at our devoted 1960s section here!
+These little additions mean that you can keep the integrity of the 1960s mini dress but without risking your modesty.
+This is an example of an original sixties dress I found in the 1960s fashion collection at Revival.

 Shortening a skirt can be very easy, but if you’re not confident in sewing you can always take it to a local seamstress or alterations shop for a quick fix.
 To alter your dress you'll need: sharp scissors or fabric shears, a tape measure, pins, chalk, sewing needles, matching thread, and a sewing machine is optional as the sewing you can also do by hand.

-Firstly try on your dress! wear it for a day in its original length, see if you like it or loathe it or if you can fix it through my restyling tips, it would certainly save you a few hours of sewing.
-If your still not happy then look at yourself in a mirror in the dress and see where you think the hem line should hit.
+Firstly try on your dress! wear it for a day at its original length, see if you like it or loathe it or if you can fix it through my restyling tips, it would certainly save you a few hours of sewing.
+If your still not happy then look at yourself in a mirror in the dress and see where you think the hemline should hit.
 Once decided, mark on your skirt with chalk or a pin to where you think you would like the length to be.
-Taking it off and laying it flat on either the table or the floor then using a tape measure or ruler you then measure up to the pin or chalk mark from the hemline, measuring down an inch or two for seam allowance.
+Taking it off and laying it flat on either the table or the floor.
+Using a tape measure or ruler you then measure up to the pin or chalk mark from the hemline, measuring down an inch or two for the hem allowance.
 From this you then have to mark along the skirt your cutting line, using again the tape measure to go along making sure it is even and straight.

-Firstly, hemming tape which can be bought from haberdashery’s and shops such as Wilkinson’s and other supermarkets.
-It is a fusible tape that can be used on most fabrics but suits sturdy materials that aren’t sheer; however it can’t hold up heavier materials such as wools.
-Its iron on and very easy to use, ironing it on one side of the fabric being careful to make sure it laying nice and flat, then peeling off the other and folding it up and ironing again to make the hem.
-For more advanced sewers you can either do a double fold hem and sew by machine using a straight stitch to sew round simply, or to create more of a design feature add a second row of stitching half a centimetre away from the first.
-You can also sew by hand, again creating a double fold hem and then use either a invisible hemming stitch or on thicker woollen fabric that you could only roll the hem up once I suggest you use a herringbone stitch. .
+Firstly, hemming tape which can be bought from haberdashery store and shops such as Wilkinson’s and other supermarkets.
+It is a fusible tape that can be used on most fabrics but suits sturdy materials that aren’t sheer; however, it can’t hold up heavier materials such as wools.
+Its iron-on and very easy to use, ironing it on one side of the fabric being careful to make sure it lays nice and flat, then peeling off the other and folding it up and ironing again to make the hem.
+For more advanced sewers you can either do a double fold hem and sew by machine using a straight stitch to sew around simply, or to create more of a design feature add a second row of stitching half a centimetre away from the first.
+You can also sew by hand, again creating a double fold hem and then use either an invisible hemming stitch or on thicker woollen fabric that you could only roll the hem up once I suggest you use a herringbone stitch.

-This is the finished hemmed skirt, neatened up considerably, I hand stitched for accuracy and because of the thin cheese cloth like fabric.
+This is the finished hemmed skirt, neatened up considerably, I hand-stitched for accuracy and because of the thin cheese cloth-like fabric.
 Like this dress?
-It will soon be available online!
-It now has a more 1960s feel with it shorter skirt length and could be accessorized to make it even more so, to look at our range of 1960s clothes and accessories click here.
+It now has a more 1960s feel with it's shorter skirt length.